Rogue tourists arrested as Hawaii tries to curb virus spread

 Johansen, Lepovskiy and Andreichenko could not immediately be reached for comment.
 Schwarze and Marvin declined to comment.

-“I am, quite frankly, quite surprised that people would still want to come because this is not the Hawaii that you’ve dreamed about, that you want to experience,” said Mufi Hannemann, president and CEO the Hawaii Lodging and Tourism Association.
+“I am, quite frankly, quite surprised that people would still want to come because this is not the Hawaii that you’ve dreamed about, that you want to experience,” said Hannemann of the tourism and lodging association.
 “There’s a lot of attractions that are closed.
 Everyone is walking around with masks.
 You know, we’re just not going to demonstrate that spirit of aloha that you’ve heard so much about. ...
 So to me, it’s just crazy for someone to still want to come here.”

-AP journalist Audrey McAvoy in Honolulu and news researchers Randy Herschaft, Jennifer Farrar and Rhonda Shafner in New York City contributed to this report.
+AP journalists Audrey McAvoy and Caleb Jones in Honolulu and news researchers Randy Herschaft, Jennifer Farrar and Rhonda Shafner in New York City contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.